ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 have been created since then.
 The rightmost distinguished log entry will always be on the frontier of the log and will never be past its maximum lifetime.

-To perform a greatest-version search, the Transparency Log provides the greatest version of the label that exists.
-It then provides a binary ladder, with the greatest version as the target, from the rightmost distinguished log entry.
-If there is no distinguished log entry yet, the binary ladder is provided from the root instead.
+To perform a greatest-version search, the Transparency Log first provides the greatest version of the label that exists as of the rightmost log entry.
+This is followed by a series of binary ladders each targeting this version: The first is from either the rightmost distinguished log entry, or the root if there is no distinguished log entry.
+Subsequent binary ladders are then provided from this log entry's right child, its right child's right child, and so on until the rightmost log entry is reached.
-From this log entry, the Transparency Log then proceeds down the remainder of the frontier: the starting log entry's right child, the right child's right child, and so on until reaching the last log entry.
-From each of these log entries, a binary ladder targeting the label's greatest version is provided.

-As in {{fixed-version-searches}}, users verify that the log entry timestamps and the binary ladders from each log entry each represent a monotonically increasing series.
-Users additionally verify that the binary ladder from the rightmost log entry terminates in a way that is consistent with the target version being the greatest that exists.
-If this verification is successful, users move on to opening the commitment for whichever label-version pair was identified as the greatest.
+As in {{fixed-version-searches}}, users verify that the binary ladders from each log entry, and the log enties' timestamps, represent a monotonically increasing series.
+Users additionally verify that the binary ladder from the rightmost log entry terminates in a way that is consistent with the claimed greatest version actually being the greatest that exists.

-If the starting log entry was not distinguished or if the starting log entry did not contain the greatest version of the label, the user may be obligated to monitor the label in the future, per {{reasonable-monitoring-window}}.
+Note that if the starting log entry was not distinguished or if the starting log entry did not contain the greatest version of the label, the user may be obligated to monitor the label in the future, per {{reasonable-monitoring-window}}.

 # Ciphersuites

-Each Transparency Log uses a single fixed ciphersuite, chosen when the log is initially created, that specifies the following primitives and parameters to be used for cryptographic computations:
+Each Transparency Log uses a single fixed ciphersuite, chosen when it is initially created, that specifies the following primitives and parameters to be used for cryptographic computations: